-- 2013: The Minneapolis City Council adopted the Climate Action Plan which contains a comprehensive set of emissions reduction strategies in three areas: buildings and energy, transportation and land use, and waste and recycling.
+- 2013: The Minneapolis City Council adopted the Minneapolis Climate Action Plan which contains a comprehensive set of emissions reduction strategies in three areas: buildings and energy, transportation and land use, and waste and recycling.

 - 2015: Mayor Betsy Hodges signed the Compact of Mayors, the world’s largest cooperative effort among mayors and city officials to reduce greenhouse gas emissions, track progress, and prepare for the impacts of climate change.
 Additionally, Minneapolis joined as one of 17 cities across nine nations that have launched the Carbon Neutral Cities Alliance, a collaboration of global cities committed to reducing greenhouse gas pollution by 80 percent or more by 2050 or sooner.

-- 2016: The Clean Energy Partnership released its first annual report to capture the 2015 efforts in developing the partnership's structure, relaying its activities, establishing the first two-year work plan and adopting baseline metrics.
+- 2016: The Minneapolis Clean Energy Partnership released its first annual report to capture the 2015 efforts in developing the Partnership's structure, relaying its activities, establishing the first two-year work plan and adopting baseline metrics.
 This report demonstrates a complete picture of the City's greenhouse gas profile related to buildings and energy production, consumption and savings opportunities.